wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation**

-1. Explore the **Received Points/Distributions/Spans Max Burst Rate (top 20)** charts in the **Operations for Applications Service and Proxy Data** dashboard provides to understand the burstiness of your data rate.
+1. Explore the **Received Points/Distributions/Spans Max Burst Rate (top 20)** charts in the **Tanzu Observability Service and Proxy Data** dashboard provides to understand the burstiness of your data rate.
 The queuing ability of the proxy normally helps smooth out the data rate through momentary queuing.
 2. If you find that the proxy queues sustain and continue to grow, then the overall data ingest rate is too high.
 3. Either reduce the ingest rate or request that the backend limit be raised (this could result in overages).